Research Associate

 Education

-- MASc (ongoing), Mechanical Engineering, UBC, Canada
+- MASc, Mechanical Engineering, UBC, Canada

 - B.Sc., Aerospace Engineering, AUT, Iran